alexofficial/CROPro/README.md

 To familiarize yourself with CROPro, we recommend that you take a look at the examples before starting your own data set.

-We have provided two patients from [PI-CAI challenge](https://pi-cai.grand-challenge.org/).
+We have provided two patients from [PI-CAI challenge](https://pi-cai.grand-challenge.org/) - [PI-CAI - Study Protocol)](https://zenodo.org/record/6522364#.Y_NoTTpKj-g).
 The two selected patients:
 - `Negative`: 10001_1000001
 - `Positive`: 10117_1000117
 > Selection (above) is based on clinically significant prostate cancer (csPCa).
 Prostate gland masks (segmentation) and lesion masks are in the dataset folder.